Tennessee Public Intoxication Laws

 No Arrest Record

 Protective custody rather than arrest is a key element of the treatment model.
 As a result, Tennessee law mandates that there be no record indicating that an intoxicated person was arrested or charged with a crime.
-(Tenn.
-Code Ann. § 33-10-407.)

 The law also limits the type of search that officers can conduct.
 While the law does not prohibit a search, it does require that any warrantless search undertaken by police officers when taking a person into protective custody be "strictly limited by the circumstances justifying the search."
-(Tenn.
-Code Ann. § 33-10-407.)

-Defenses to Public Intoxication
+Defenses to Public Intoxication Charges in Tennessee

 Several defenses may be raised to a charge of public intoxication in Tennessee.
 Some of the various defenses are discussed below.

-Wasn't in Public
+Defendant Wasn't in a Public Place

 A Tennessee court overturned the public intoxication conviction of a man who was arrested for arguing loudly outside his own house after midnight, in part because the man was in the proximity of his home and no one else was present.
 Although he was technically outside his private space, he was not "in public" because no one else was present and his conduct did not affect anyone else.